programarivm/jordi-csv/README.md

     P0017,CPU,Processing power, ideal for multimedia,4,4.22

-Anyway, the `foobar` table will be automatically created and it will look like this:
+Anyway, the `foobar` table is automatically created and it looks like this:

     mysql> select * from foobar;
     +--------------+---------------+--------------------------------------+-------+-------------+--------------+